hackclub/hackpad/hackpads/GamerPad/README.md

 This was a lot of fun, I especially noticed how much I liked PCB designing.

-I made the board like this because I wanted to make something "unique", even though I'm not entirely sure it really improves things.
+I made the board like this because I wanted to make something "unique" and gaming-related, even though I'm not entirely sure it really improves things.
 But at least it's not just a smaller keyboard.

 ## Features